thelonelyextrovert/us-county-health-network/README.md

 The **County Health Network Explorer** is an interactive Streamlit web app designed to visualize and analyze health similarities across U.S. counties.

+*(Note: If you're not seeing all the functionalities of the website right away, reload it!
+The code and map rendering is a little slow, and can be optimized for future implementations!)*

 ## Overview

 Built on publicly available datasets (CDC PLACES and U.S. geographic data), the app treats counties as nodes in a health-based similarity network.
 Users can explore connections between counties based on shared health metrics like diabetes prevalence, physical inactivity, and smoking rates.